Bush School of Government and Public Service: Middle East

-Cyber Policy, Strategy, and Security
+Cyber Policy, Strategy, & Security

-The Bush School's Cyber Policy, Strategy, and Security Program was established in 2018 in response to student demand and growth in the professional opportunities available to Bush School graduates in cyber policy and cybersecurity.
-It is headed by Gen. J. Kevin McLaughlin, USAF (Ret.), whose last post before retiring from the Air Force was deputy commander of U.S. Cyber Command.
+The Bush School's Cyber Policy, Strategy, & Security Program was established in 2018 in response to student demand and growth in the professional opportunities available to Bush School graduates in cyber policy and cybersecurity.
+It is headed by Professor of Practice Gary D. Brown.
 The Program prepares students in the Master of International Affairs and Master of International Policy degree programs for professional careers in government and the nongovernmental sector in the cyber arena.

 All students in the Master of International Affairs degree program are required to complete at least two concentrations as part of their degree requirements.
 The Cyber Policy concentration consists of three courses chosen from a list of approved courses.

 Economic Statecraft

 The Bush School's Economic Statecraft Program (ESP) is a national center of excellence for the study of economics and security that serves as a magnetic pole for bringing together and stimulating a growing body of scholarship on the topic of economic statecraft.
 The Economic Statecraft Program is a novel effort that seeks to analyze economic statecraft, bring together academics across the world, and serve as a linkage between policymakers and academia.
-It is led by Dr. William J. Norris, an Associate Professor at the Bush School, who also directs the China Studies concentration.
+It is led by Dr. William J. Norris, an associate professor at the Bush School, who also directs the China Studies concentration.